Please read the 2014 request for applications.

 Deadline for Letter of Intent: Monday, October 13, 2014 at 5:00 pm PT

-- At least one of co-PIs must have received less than $100,000 in direct costs for support of their personal research during the 12 months preceding the date of this announcement.
+- At least one co-PI must have received less than $100,000 in direct costs for support of their research activities during the 12 months preceding the date of this announcement.
 There are no restrictions on the funding available to the other co-PI during the previous 12 months.
 The PI with the lesser amount of available funding must have more control of the project.